slarmoo/.github/profile/javascript/typeConstruct/typeConstruct.md

 const y = 2;
 ```

 ⚠ Originally JavaScript used the keyword `var` to define variables.
-This has been deprecated because they cause hard-to-detect errors in code related to the scope of the variable.
+This has been deprecated because it causes hard-to-detect errors in code related to the scope of the variable.
 You should avoid `var` and always declare your variables either with `let` or `const`.

 ## Type